You've had Color Analysis, you're told you can wear Summer colors all year round, but how to begin?

-As many of us know, this is when panic sets in because you probably have very little idea of how to begin!
+As many of us know, this is when panic sets in!

-First of all forget all about whether you are LIGHT, SOFT or COOL SUMMER, that just causes frustration and a dilution of the palette.
+Don't even think about whether you're LIGHT, SOFT or COOL SUMMER, that just causes frustration and a dilution of the palette.
 If you are a TRUE SUMMER you need all the variations of this palette to do you justice.

 Your palette is perhaps the easiest to get to grips with and one of the prettiest ways to wear Summer colors is to wear several tones of one color together.